+Conclusion: With a rewording to address the concern from OPPO, most companies have a common view of which SI the remote UE will use when it is in RRC_IDLE/RRC_INACTIVE (specifically, the SI of the Last Relay UE).

+Proposal 6 – In multi-hop, the U2N Remote UE uses the SI of the cell of the Last Relay UE, which is forwarded via the Intermediate Relay UE(s).
+FFS on how to perform the forwarding.

 In single-hop relaying, the U2N Relay is in coverage and connected via Uu.
 The remote UE is assumed to be out of coverage, and therefore, the control is assumed to come from the same cell as the cell to which the U2N Relay is connected.
 In approach 1, a relay UE (other than the Last Relay UE) acts as a remote UE.
 As a result, if a relay UE (other than the Last Relay UE) is out of coverage, its control should come from the same cell to which a parent relay UE is connected to.
 This is illustrated below and should also apply for approach 2.